maritgh/Industrial-IOT-Hub/README.md

 ## Contributors

-- **Derk O.** – Developed the Data Flow from the IOT-hub through the database and dashboard
+* **Derk O.**

+  1. Developed MQTT integration for secure data transmission to the Mosquitto broker.
+  2. Created a Python-based collector to forward data into InfluxDB.
+  3. Designed and implemented the InfluxDB time-series database setup.
+  4. Built and styled a real-time dashboard using a Flask API, served through NGINX.
+  5. Dockerized all services to ensure consistent and portable deployment.
+  6. Created the project architecture and setup documentation, including the main README and usage guides.

+(jullie moeten zelf iets voor jezelf invullen)
 - **Femke H.** – Database setup, research, and documentation
 - **Marit S.** – Arduino design, testing, and documentation
 - **Subaydah M.** – Arduino setup, testing, frontend integration, and documentation